 St Edward’s places great emphasis on the value of the arts to our pupils.
 There are a number of opportunities for pupils to get involved with St Edward’s thriving co-curricular Drama programme.

 Drama is a huge part of life at St Edward’s.
 All pupils are able to audition for the annual main school production in the Autumn Term.
-These productions are usually staged in The North Wall — a fully equipped, professional theatre space — although occasionally it may be performed in the New Hall to allow for extra seating capacity.
+These productions are usually staged in The North Wall — a fully equipped, professional theatre space.
 Production values and standards are high and an emphasis is placed on exploring dramatic works to really stretch pupil actors and technicians.
-Recent productions have included Hamlet, West Side Story, His Dark Materials, Fame, Blood Wedding.
+Recent productions have included Cabaret, Caucasian Chalk Circle, Footloose, Hamlet and Antigone.

 In the Summer Term, a Lower School production takes place in The North Wall as part of the Gaudy Arts Festival.
-Recent productions have included Disney’s High School Musical, a devised piece, Shakespeare Lives, Bugsy Malone and Mort.
+Recent productions have included Louis de Berniere’s Sunday Morning at the Centre of the World and Disney’s High School Musical.

 Alongside these productions there are opportunities to produce House Plays and to take Speech and Drama lessons.
 Pupils are encouraged to attend public theatre performances in The North Wall.
 They have opportunities to meet an impressive array of professional artists at post-show talkbacks and workshops.